csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

   is complete.

 ## Member Contributions
 Eliana Laudadio: Added 11 citations and two pages to the final paper on April 26th, totaling of 32 citations.
 Added 8 more citations to the final paper totalling 40 on May 2.
 Made the related work more coherent, added photos to related works.
+Added conclusion to paper.
+Added citation pdf's to literature survey.

 Grant Sinclair: Ran all 16 experiments.
 Created final overview video.